Frans Michel Penning: Penning trap

 The Penning trap stores charged particles by magnetic and electric fields.
 It was named after Penning by Hans Georg Dehmelt who built the first trap.
 Dehmelt got inspiration from the vacuum gauge built by Penning where a current through a discharge tube in a magnetic field is proportional to the pressure.
 Penning traps are currently used for magnetic measurements and are an active research topic.
 The introduction of this trap has led to new approaches in high resolution mass spectrometry with mass spectrometers such as the ion cyclotron, resonance spectrometer, or ion trap.

 Late career

 For a short period during World War Two Penning worked at the Philips Tube Factory developing high frequency electron tubes.
 Penning, with M. J. Druyveseyn, wrote a review of his work on gas discharges that was published in 1940 in the American journal Reviews of Modern Physics.
 Due to the German occupation of the Netherlands, Penning did not see the published text until 1946.

 After the war he focused on the phenomena of cathode fall during glow-discharge reactions.
-Penning created a cathode tube with a more stable voltages by removing the oxide layer from the cathode; this allowed for consistent measurement of cathode fall.
+Penning created a cathode tube with a more stable voltage by removing the oxide layer from the cathode; this allowed for consistent measurement of cathode fall.

 In the 1950s Penning’s health began to deteriorate.
 He died on December 6, 1953, at Utrecht.